Good Discrimination: Why Feminists Should Oppose Gender Identity in Athletics

-Now, before we go further, I’ll demur.
+Now, before we go further, I’ll relent.
 I think I’m aware that the people in question would bristle at being called “boys,” and I’m fine calling them “girls.”
 I’m libertarian enough that I’ll call you whatever name you want, or refer to you as whatever sex or gender that you want.
 I don’t much care.
 I’ll maybe even entertain the idea of learning some new pronouns to address your specific combination of biology and psychology—fine.

 But I do care when people who were born with penises—and only penises—compete in sports designed for people who were born with vaginas—and only vaginas.
 That’s flat-out thumbing your nose at the systems that we’ve created, and created for many reasons, and good reasons, too.
 And it strikes at the very question of equality, actually.